ml-opt/dnn_opt/docs/quick_start_guide.md

 Each layer have several packages that in general should be decoupled from one another.
-An exception to this rule is the `base` package, that contains classes that traverses all packages, for example: `solution` or `algorithm` classess.
+An exception to this rule is the `base` package, that contains classes that traverses all packages, for example: `solution` or `algorithm` classes.

 The class `solution` is the base class for all solutions that are implemented in the `solutions` package and the class `algorithm` is the base class for each meta-heuristic algorithm implemented in the package `algorithms`.
 In general, each package has its own namespace as well named in the same way.
 For example, to use the sequential PSO algorithm you need to use the following namespace
-resulution: `dnn_opt::core::algorithms::pso`.
+resolution: `dnn_opt::core::algorithms::pso`.

 ## Basic usage

 Once you compile the library one or several libraries binaries are generated.
-In your main file you need to include the header `dnn_opt.h` that at the same time will include all necesary headers.
+In your main file you need to include the header `dnn_opt.h` that at the same time will include all necessary headers.

 We recommend to solve the library namespace until the layers name, for example, `using namespace dnn_opt::core`.
 Then use the library functionality at free